Students and Recent grads the US Forest Service wants to hire you! Online hiring event October 31-November 4. For more information

 A fabulous journey through western Colorado's history, geology, culture and nature awaits you!
 Twisted monoliths of ancient lands bear dinosaur bones and mineral treasures, while the Hanging Flume and the Driggs Mansion tell of human endeavors in a challenging landscape.
 The UTB is located south of the city of Grand Junction, and passes through the communities of Gateway, Naturita, Nucla, Redvale and Norwood.
 More

 For those who reside in Colorado, the term “14er” holds special meaning.
 The word sparks images of soaring mountains, alpine vegetation and climbing accomplishments.
 With the hype that tends to follow recreation in Colorado, the state’s more than 50 climbable peaks over 14,000 feet act as a beacon for locals and tourists alike.
 The GMUG is partnering with volunteer groups to create sustainable routes for the growing demands on these peaks.

-This is Colorado's Year of Water!
-The Water 2012 Campaign is a statewide effort to connect Coloradans with their water.
 Help us celebrate Colorado's Water!
 Learn more about our Forest's water resources and find links to water education programs, stewardship events and other activities.

 The Forest Service brought local high school students into the field to assist with habitat monitoring and learn about natural resource careers through two different summer programs.
 More on these students and the programs....

 Findings of a recent visitor survey shows U.S. Forest Service lands are great recreation destinations that provide health benefits to tourists and $11 billion in tourist spending to business and communities that serve over 160 million forest visitors nation-wide.
 More